arm/ai-ml-emulation-layer-for-vulkan/README.md

 - Resources created with `VK_IMAGE_TILING_OPTIMAL` and
   `VK_TENSOR_TILING_OPTIMAL_ARM` flags cannot be used with memory aliasing.
 - Data graph pipeline creation without a shader module is not supported.
-- Usage of capacity 'shaderFloat64' must have support in the underlying icd.
+- Usage of the 'shaderFloat64' feature requires support from the underlying ICD.
   This relates to high-precision types.
-Support of it can be visualized with:
+Support of it can be checked with:

    ```bash
    vulkaninfo 2>&1 | grep -e 'shaderFloat64\|deviceName'